DR.FEELGOOD WRITTEN BY RICHARD A. LERTZMAN & WILLIAM J. BIRNES

 >

 It's actually a double edged sword in this case.
-In fact, we removed over 300 pages of fascinating information for the publishers fear of liability.
+In fact, we removed over 300 pages of fascinating information for the publishers fear of liability.> In marketing terms doesn't that make the book more exclusive.

 Great stories about Angie Dickinson, Johnny Mathis, Andy Williams and Elizabeth Taylor and many others were removed.
 However, Bill and I are considering writing this in a follow up book